jquery/jquery-migrate/warnings.md

 **Cause:** A browser runs in "quirks mode" when the HTML document does not have a `<!doctype ...>` as its first non-blank line, or when the doctype in the file is invalid.
 This mode causes the browser to emulate 1990s-era (HTML3) behavior.
 In Internet Explorer, it also causes many high-performance APIs to be hidden in order to better emulate ancient browsers. jQuery has never been compatible with, or tested in, quirks mode.

 **Solution:** Put a [valid doctype](http://www.w3.org/QA/2002/04/valid-dtd-list.html) in the document and ensure that the document is rendering in standards mode.
 The simplest valid doctype is the HTML5 one, which we highly recommend: `<!doctype html>` .
+The jQuery Compat plugin does not attempt to fix issues related to quirks mode.

 ### JQCOMPAT: jQuery.browser is deprecated